AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/caching.md

 ```

 * If you are developing a public client app (such as desktop, headless etc.), [MSAL Node Extensions](../../../extensions/msal-node-extensions/README.md) handles this for you.
-* If you are developing a confidential client app, you should persist the cache as a separate service, since a single, per-server cache instance isn't suitable for a cloud environment with many servers and app instances.
+* If you are developing a confidential client app, you should persist the cache via a separate service, since a single, *per-server* cache instance isn't suitable for a cloud environment with many servers and app instances.

+We also recommend to encrypt the token cache when persisting.
+Again, for public client apps, this offered out-of-box with [MSAL Node Extensions](../../../extensions/msal-node-extensions/README.md).
+For confidential clients however, you are responsible for devising an appropriate encryption solution.

 ## Performance and security

-On public client apps, [MSAL Node Extensions](../../../extensions/msal-node-extensions/README.md) ensure performance and security for you.
+On public client apps, [MSAL Node Extensions](../../../extensions/msal-node-extensions/README.md) ensures performance and security for you.

 On confidential client applications that handle users (web apps that sign in users and call web APIs, and web APIs calling downstream web APIs), there can be many users and the users are processed in parallel.
 Our recommendation is to serialize one cache blob per user.
-Use a key for partitioning the cache (*partition key*), such as:
+Use a key for partitioning the cache (*i.e.* **partition key**), such as:

 * For web apps: **homeAccountId** (if on ADFS, use **localAccountId** instead)
-* For daemon apps using client credentials grant: **tenantId**
+* For multi-tenant daemon apps using client credentials grant: **tenantId** (:information_source: these apps do not face users, but nevertheless benefit from partitioning the authentication artifacts with respect to each tenant)
 <!-- * For web APIs using OBO: *TBD* -->

-For instance, when developing a web app that serve users, implement [ICachePlugin](https://azuread.github.io/microsoft-authentication-library-for-js/ref/interfaces/_azure_msal_common.icacheplugin.html) in a class where user's `homeAccountId` is retrieved from the session store:
+For instance, when developing a web app that serve users, implement [ICachePlugin](https://azuread.github.io/microsoft-authentication-library-for-js/ref/interfaces/_azure_msal_common.icacheplugin.html) in a class where user's `homeAccountId` is used for partitioning:

 ```typescript
 class DistributedCachePlugin implements ICachePlugin {